Last updated on

 - Apply in due time

-Germany is the home of 458 thousand international students benefiting from tuition-free education in Bachelor’s, Master’s and PhD programmes at some of the world’s most prestigious universities.
+Germany is the home of nearly 470 thousand international students benefiting from tuition-free education in Bachelor’s, Master’s and PhD programmes at some of the world’s most prestigious universities.
 Why not join them and study in Germany too?

 Study in Germany FAQs